 Q: Why isn’t (a person, a town, an event, etc.) in your exhibits?
 Why don’t you have an exhibit about (a person, a town, an event, etc.)

-A: Our permanent exhibit overviews African American history from before the transatlantic slave trade until Barack Obama’s election in 2008.
+A: Our permanent exhibit provides an overview of African American history from before the transatlantic slave trade until Barack Obama’s election in 2008.
 With the space we have available, it’s impossible to tell every story but we’ve done our best to pick stories and information that give the best overview and represent communities across the state.

 Our current exhibit changes annually.
 We choose a new topic every year and solicit community feedback on upcoming exhibits.
-If you’d like to contribute to these surveys, please follow us on social media or join our email list (you can join on our website).
+If you’d like to contribute to these surveys, please follow us on social media or join our email list.

 Programs & Educational Resources

 Q: What programs do you have coming up?
 Where can I find information on the location or time of an upcoming program?

 Traveling exhibits are light, portable, and easy to install.
 They can be borrowed for a fee of $25 plus mileage or shipping, if applicable.
 The typical reservation period is two weeks, and bookings are on a first-come, first-served basis.

 Traveling trunks enhance your classroom or library with a professionally curated, themed collection of learning materials.
 Each trunk includes reading materials, activities, and a curriculum guide with lesson plan ideas for classroom and home schoolteachers.